tawseef-rahman/recipes-data-analysis/README.md

 > Do recipes with more reviews (`review` count) have a higher average rating (`avg_rating`)?

-Understanding this relationshp could help users make more informed decisions when selecting recipes.
+Understanding this relationship could help users make more informed decisions when selecting recipes.
 If there is a strong correlation between the number of reviews and the average rating, it may suggest that popular recipes tend to be better received - or that crowd consensus leads to more accurate ratings over time.
 This insight could also benefit food bloggers, content creators, and developers of food recommendation systems.

 #### About the Dataset